Prescription drugs (outpatient)

 - You might pay a lower coinsurance for certain Part B covered drugs and biologicals you get in a doctor's office, pharmacy, or outpatient setting, if their prices have gone up faster than the rate of inflation.
 The specific drugs and potential savings change every quarter.

-- If you get non-covered prescription drugs in a hospital outpatient setting, you pay 100% of the cost of the drugs, unless you have other drug coverage.
+- If you get a drug that isn’t covered in a hospital outpatient setting, you pay all costs for the drug, , unless you have other drug coverage.
 If you have other coverage (like Part D), what you pay depends on whether your drug plan covers the drug, and if the hospital is in your plan’s network.
 Contact your plan to find out what you pay.

-- You pay nothing (and the Part B deductible doesn't apply) for COVID-19 vaccines, or for flu, pneumococcal, and Hepatitis B (for those at intermediate or high risk) shots.
+- You pay nothing (and the Part B deductible doesn't apply) for COVID-19, flu, pneumococcal, and hepatitis B vaccines if your provider accepts assignment.

-- For immunosuppressive drugs, you’ll pay a monthly premium of $103 (or higher based on your income) and a $240 deductible in 2024.
-Once you’ve met the deductible, you’ll pay up to 20% of the Medicare-approved amount for your immunosuppressive drugs.
-If you sign up for the immunosuppressive drug benefit and have limited income and resources, but don't have full Medicaid coverage, you may qualify for help paying the costs through one of these Medicare Savings Programs: Qualified Medicare Beneficiary (QMB) Program, Specified Low-Income Medicare Beneficiary (SLMB) Program, and Qualifying Individual (QI) Program.
+- For immunosuppressive drugs, you’ll pay a monthly premium of $121.60 (or higher based on your income) and a $283 deductible in 2026.
+After you meet the deductible, you’ll pay up to 20% of the Medicare-approved amount for your immunosuppressive drugs.
+If you sign up for the immunosuppressive drug benefit and have limited income and resources, but don't have full-benefit Medicaid coverage, you may qualify for help paying the costs through one of these Medicare Savings Programs: Qualified Medicare Beneficiary (QMB) Program, Specified Low-Income Medicare Beneficiary (SLMB) Program, and Qualifying Individual (QI) Program.
 Learn about Medicare Savings Programs.